-His comment was priceless for the simple fact that it provided an opportunity for me to shed some light on a topic I knew a lot about and he knew nothing about.
+His comment was priceless for the simple fact that it provided an opportunity for me to shed some light on a topic I knew a lot about and he obviously knew very little.

 I have more to say about his comment, but I’m going to save that for another post because it gave me some good blog post ideas, which is kind of what this article is about.

 Ray also told me that even if he did use a blog, he would have no idea what to write about.
 A lot of business owners share this perspective.

 The idea of blogging sounds like a lot of work without a tangible return, but, it’s actually just the opposite.

 Many business owners get this wrong simply because they don’t understand the whole picture.
 I’ll share more on the mind-blowing reality in a moment.

 Back to the situation with the contractor.
 I gave Ray an earful on how content marketing works and why blogging should be the single most important part of his long-term marketing strategy.

 During this conversation, I realized the gift Ray was giving me.
 It’s pretty simple.
 Your prospects and your customers are the best friggen source for blog post ideas that you will ever have.
 My conversation with Ray gave me some juicy ideas for blog posts.
 This is one of them.

 Let that sink in as we take a deeper look at what you can do with this newfound perception.
 You might be surprised at my ideas.
 (You might not… but you might.)